Detecting ideals in reduced crossed product C*-algebras of topological dynamical systems: The l1 -ideal intersection property for twisted C*-algebraic dynamical systems: basic results

-We will in later sections need to consider the ideal intersection property in the setting of twisted crossed products.
-In this section we therefore define the ideal intersection property in this generality, before deriving some useful reformulations and results which come in handy later. \begin{definition} A twisted \Cstar-dynamical system $(A, \Gamma, \alpha, \sigma)$ is said to have the \lone-ideal intersection property if every non-zero ideal $A \rtimes_{\alpha, \sigma, \mathrm{red}} \Gamma$ has non-zero intersection with $A \rtimes_{\alpha, \sigma, \lone} \Gamma$. \end{definition} In situations, where part of the twisted action is trivial, e.g. for twisted group \Cstar-algebras associated with a pair $(\Gamma, \sigma)$ or untwisted crossed products associated with an action $\Gamma \grpaction{} X$, we simplify notation and say that $(\Gamma, \sigma)$, respectively $\Gamma \grpaction{} X$ has the ideal intersection property.
+In situations, where part of the twisted action is trivial, e.g. for twisted group \Cstar-algebras associated with a pair $(\Gamma, \sigma)$ or untwisted crossed products associated with an action $\Gamma \grpaction{} X$, we simplify notation and say that $(\Gamma, \sigma)$, respectively $\Gamma \grpaction{} X$, has the ideal intersection property.